makrai/notes/el-haj23-unif-emo-vad.md

   Surprise, and Trust (Mohammad+, 2018).
 The dataset was created by
 * seven annotators label one or more emotions that represent the tweeter’s

-## 3.3 WASSA-2017 Shared Task on Emotion Intensity is a dataset containing
+## 3.3 WASSA-2017 Shared Task on Emotion Intensity

 * 4,636 manually annotated tweets, categorized into
 * four emotions: Anger, Fear, Joy, and Sadness (Mohammad & Bravo-Marquez, 2017)